JimHotchkiss/simply_vegan_app/NOTES.md

   * This seems to work, and is required in Rails 4 for jQuerry UJS to send the aunthenticity token on non-GET requests.

 So, add edit/delete on the comment section

+Now, make an ingredient show page that list all the recipes under that ingredient.